maboiteaspam/Foundation/doc/1-Introduction.md

 Welcome, C is a frontend framework wrote in php.
-Based on top of symfony and silex components, it aims to provide alternative tools to help in maintaining a complex frontend application.
+Based on top of symfony and silex components, it aims to provide alternative tools to help in creating and maintaining a complex frontend application.

 ## Getting started